-- referred by a GP who is managing the patient under a GP Mental Health Treatment Plan (item 2702 or item 2710); or - under a referred psychiatrist assessment and management plan (item 291); or - on referral by a psychiatrist or paediatrician from an eligible service.
+- referred by a GP who is managing the patient under a GP Mental Health Treatment Plan (item 2700, 2701, 2715 or 2717); or - referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or - on referral by a psychiatrist or paediatrician from an eligible service.

 The conditions classified as mental disorders for the purposes of these services are informed by the World Health Organisation, 1996, Diagnostic and Management Guidelines for Mental Disorders in Primary Care: ICD-10 Chapter V Primary Care Version.
-For the purposes of these items, dementia, delirium, tobacco use disorder and mental retardation are not regarded as a mental disorder
+For the purposes of these items, dementia, delirium, tobacco use disorder and mental retardation are not regarded as a mental disorder.